Sand flies, often found in sandy and marshy areas, can be a real nuisance. They are tiny, but their bites can be irritating.

 Orange peel contains natural oils that sand flies find unpleasant.
 You can place orange peels in areas where sand flies are a problem.

-You can also use them to make a homemade spray by boiling some peels in a cup of water on low heat for about 10 minutes.
-Use the solution to mist problem areas around the home and anywhere you are sitting outside.
+You can also use them to make a homemade sand fly repellent spray by boiling some peels in a cup of water on low heat for about 10 minutes.

 14. Diatomaceous Earth

-It works by dehydrating the insects when they encounter it.
+It works by dehydrating insects upon contact.

 16. Wear Protective Clothing

-Wearing long sleeves, pants, and socks can reduce your exposure to sandfly bites.
-Light-colored clothing is also less attractive to sandflies than dark colors.
+Wearing long sleeves, pants, and socks can reduce your exposure to sand fly bites.
+Light-colored clothing is also less attractive to sand flies than dark colors.

 Takeaway